S3ooodi90/ReferenceImplementation/docs_source/source/introduction.rst

 Introduction
 ============

-The Shareable, Structured, Semantic Model (S3Model) specifications are based on more than 10 years of research and development on computable, semantic interoperability.
+The Shareable, Structured, Semantic Model (S3Model) specifications are based on more than ten years of research and development on computable, semantic interoperability.

 **S3Model is the foundation for your modern, data-centric information management systems**.